-2 Summary of significant accounting policies
+2 Summary of significant accounting policy

-The principal accounting policies applied in the preparation of these Consolidated Financial Statements are set out below.
-These policies have been consistently applies to all the years presented unless otherwise stated.
+The principal accounting policies applied in the preparation of these Financial Statements are set out below.
+These policies have been consistently applied to all the years presented unless otherwise stated.

 2.1.
 Basis for preparation of the Consolidated Financial Statements